 Last mile carrier tracking falls into two unique types of tracking systems:

-Never before have consumers been so empowered with ready information and research to aid them in their buying decisions and find the lowest prices and most convenient shipping possibilities.
-Companies need to provide a stellar delivery experience that will resonate with customers and keep their business coming back.
+Never before have consumers been so empowered with ready information to aid them in their buying decisions and find the lowest prices and most convenient shipping possibilities.
+Companies need to provide a stellar delivery experience that will resonate with customers and keep them coming back.

 Lyft, DoorDash, and Uber changed the entire game, and consumer expectations will never be the same.
 They now expect clear communication and real-time information funneled to them about their orders.
-They usually desire particular pieces of information like trackable updates, delivered via a truck icon on a map, showing them exactly where the driver is with a live-updated ETA.
+They usually desire particular information, e.g. order tracking updates, delivered via a truck icon on a map, showing them exactly where the driver is with a live-updated ETA.
 They want to communicate with their fulfillment service providers and have the opportunity to rate their experience.
-And these assumptions aren't exclusive to eCommerce and brick-and-mortar retail buyers—anyone who brings business to B2B or orders food and collects it from a logistics supplier is going to have expectations that are similar.
+And these expectations aren't exclusive to eCommerce and brick-and-mortar retail buyers—anyone who brings business to B2B or orders food and collects it from a logistics supplier is going to have expectations that are similar.

-Tracking along the last mile for customers provides the ultimate visibility of their delivery and a sense of control they've come to expect.
-Just about any operation that ventures out to customer homes can reap the rewards of giving recipients last-mile tracking.
+Tracking across the last mile for customers provides the ultimate delivery visibility, plus a sense of control they've come to expect.
+Just about any operation that ventures out to customer homes can reap the rewards of giving recipients last-mile tracking in this way.

 - SMS notification the morning of delivery

-- Capacity to easily speak with the driver
+- Capacity to easily communicate with the driver

-- Tracking functionality for real-time ETA via smartphone
+- Tracking functionality for real-time ETAs via smartphone

 - Opportunity to rate the encounter

-As big tech keeps innovating how they connect with customers, manage logistics, and improve the dispatch and delivery process, other types of businesses across various segments will need to follow suit.
+As big tech keeps innovating around connectivity with customers, logistics management, and the dispatch and delivery process, more and more businesses across various segments will need to follow suit.

 Tracking the Last Mile Internally

-By analysis, the most important catalyst for lasting innovation, according to professional logistics operators, was visibility.
-Internal tracking and visibility of last mile activities is a critical component of building a supply chain that's customer-focused.
+The most important catalyst for lasting innovation, according to professional logistics operators, was visibility.
+Internal tracking and visibility of last mile activities are critical components of building a supply chain that is customer-focused.

-Visibility of last mile operations requires a wide range of technological and methodological modifications to your supply chain:
+Visibility into last mile operations requires a wide range of technological and methodological modifications to your supply chain:

-- Package tracking after they are loaded on your trucks
+- Package tracking after goods are loaded on your trucks

-- Digital dashboard with real-time tracking of deliveries and service units
+- A digital dashboard with real-time tracking of deliveries and service units

-- Chain of custody or proof of delivery tools (integrated mobile app)
+- Chain of custody or proof of delivery tools (ideally integrated via mobile app)

 - A way to measure and understand customer satisfaction

-It's about more than just having excellent visibility; last mile tracking improves operational speed and increases profitability by reducing inefficiencies.
+We're talking about more than just having excellent visibility: last mile tracking improves operational speed and increases profitability by reducing inefficiencies.

 Case in point: geo-fencing can track when a service unit or driver arrives at a pre-set distance from where they last delivered.
-Machine learning in tandem with accurate tracking could allow directors to test theories about delivery routes and protocols and learn how to get more out of their routing and customer ratings.
+From there, machine learning, in tandem with accurate tracking, could allow managers to test theories about delivery routes and protocols and learn how to get more out of their routing and customer ratings.
 Internal routing assists multiple purposes: it gives decision-makers full visibility of their supply chain (which covers the full view of the last mile) and can level up the service customers receive.